 How safe is Columbus?

 Please remember Ohio State and its surrounding areas are in a metropolitan area.
 We always recommend that regardless of where you choose to live, you practice safe behaviors.
-Resources available include the Community Crime Map and free Safety Devices from Off-Campus and Commuter Student Services' office!
+Resources available include the Community Crime Map and free Safety Devices from Off-Campus and Commuter Student Engagement's office!
 We are located on the 3rd floor of the Ohio Union in suite 3106.

 If I am only going to be living in my house/apartment for less time than what my lease specifies, what should I do?